 Employee benefit expense under the cost of sales represents salaries, allowances and pension provided to our project and construction management staff.
-For the years ended March 31, 2016 and 2017, our employee benefit expense under the cost of sales amounted to HK\$10.1 million and HK\$12.6 million, respectively, representing 5.0% and 5.1% of our cost of sales for the same period, respectively.
+For the two years ended March 31, 2016 and 2017 and the three months ended June 30, 2017, our employee benefit expense under the cost of sales amounted to approximately HK\$10.1 million, HK\$12.6 million and HK\$2.6 million, respectively, representing approximately 5.0%, 5.1% and 4.0% of our cost of sales for the same period, respectively.